Areas of Research

 We have devoted considerable attention to Biomechanical Risk, or the intrinsic characteristic of an individual’s soft tissues to deform in response to extrinsic applied forces.
 In other words, when you push on the butt (or other relevant body part), what does it do?
 Does it collapse like cottage cheese practically exposing the bone (e.g., High Biomechanical Risk) or does it remain in place, providing a nice layer of padding (Low Biomechanical Risk)?
 Our current effort is to better understand the role of adipose tissue, as there is some evidence that plays a bigger role in pressure ulcer development than we give it credit for.
 Keep an eye out to see if the data supports our hypothesis.

-Our most recent adipose publication can be found here – An Exploratory Analysis of the Role of Adipose Characteristics in Fulltime Wheelchair Users’ Pressure Injury History.
+Read about adipose tissue here - An Exploratory Analysis of the Role of Adipose Characteristics in Fulltime Wheelchair Users’ Pressure Injury History.

-Early Detection of Pressure Injuries in Individuals with Diverse Skin Tones
+Early Detection of Pressure Injuries across all Individuals

 Early detection of pressure injuries is crucial, beginning with identifying subtle skin changes that may indicate underlying damage.
-However, these signs can be challenging to spot, especially in individuals with darker skin tones.
-Nurses have reported difficulty recognizing early indicators in these patients, potentially leading to increased risk of prolonged hospital stays, infections, and in severe cases, premature death.
-To address this disparity, we're investigating the effectiveness and practical implementation of bedside technologies such as colorimeters, thermal cameras, and oximeters.
-These devices enable healthcare professionals to assess subcutaneous changes invisible to the naked eye, potentially reducing inequities in pressure injury prevention and care across all skin tones.
+However, these signs can be challenging to spot, especially in individuals with more melanin.
+To address the challenges of early detection, especially amid increasing nursing workload, we are investigating the effectiveness and practical implementation of bedside technologies such as colorimeters, thermal cameras, and near-infrared imaging devices.
+These devices enable healthcare professionals to assess subcutaneous changes invisible to the naked eye.
+When integrated into healthcare in a way that supports nursing workflow, this has the potential to support nurses and improve patient outcomes.

 The use of mixed methods to explore the experiences of wheelchair users

 In this work, we use quantitative data obtained by monitoring wheelchair use to augment qualitative research methods when trying to answer questions about experiences of wheelchair users.
-Most recently, we explored perceptions and life experiences of racially/ethnically diverse persons with SCI to identify the personal, cultural and contextual factors that may impact their engagement in daily activities.
+In one study, we explored perceptions and life experiences of individuals with spinal cord injuries to identify the personal and contextual factors that may impact their engagement in daily activities.

 How does this work?
 After a lot of behind the scenes preparation by the study team, we monitor objective activity data about study participants (e.g., time in wheelchair, bouts of mobility, vehicle trips, time out of the house).
 Then the quantitative team in the SCRG interprets the data and turns it into a story, creating a list of information and questions for the qualitative team that support the study’s research questions.
 The qualitative team works these details into their semi-structured interviews to create much richer data than either team could have produced alone.
-The output allows us to observe patterns of health outcomes, experience of discrimination, and wheelchair activity among a diverse population living with SCI.
+The output allows us to observe patterns of health outcomes, barriers to participation, and wheelchair activity among individuals living with SCI.
 From here we can identify targeted interventions.

-The role of repositioning and movement in pressure ulcer prevention
+The role of repositioning and movement in pressure injury prevention

 The SCRG has a research interest in measuring, analyzing, and interpreting how people move in their everyday lives.
 We also study the physiological impacts of these movements.
 Together, these efforts are designed to provide the needed evidence to answer some key questions:

-Why can some people remain stationary for long periods of time, and not develop a pressure ulcer?
+• Why can some people remain stationary for long periods of time, and not develop a pressure injury?

 For examples of our work, read about in-seat movement in this article – Some people move it, move it… for pressure injury prevention, and the psychological impact of movement in this article – Effects of wheelchair cushions and pressure relief maneuvers on ischial interface pressure and blood flow in people with spinal cord injury.